 - Compared with “the pill”, it delivers no estrogen and only about 20% of the progestin

-- Less bleeding means less iron deficiency (a common cause of fatigue, hair loss and memory problems)
+- Lighter or absent periods means less iron deficiency (a common cause of fatigue, hair loss and memory problems)

 Mirena is prescribed by a doctor and bought at a pharmacy.
 Ask your prescription insurance provider if your plan covers this product.

-If your family doctor does not insert Mirena, you can be referred to another doctor who does.
+If your family doctor does not insert Mirena, you can be referred to a doctor who does.